castle/castle-ruby/README.md

 end
 ```

-Once logged in to Userbin, all requests made through the Userbin instance are on behalf of the currently logged in user.

-When a user logs out from within your application, call `logout` to remove the session from the user's [active sessions](#active-sessions).
+When a user logs out from within your application, call `logout` to tell Userbin to remove the session from the user's [active sessions](#active-sessions).

 ```ruby
 def your_after_logout_hook